f1datajunkie/TSL/notebooks/BTCC PDF Scraper (R).md

 # BTCC PDF Scraper

-The python tabula wrapper doesnlt appear to work... so let's try the R one...
+The python tabula wrapper doesn't appear to work... so let's try the R one...

 ```R
 install.packages("tabulizer")